stevencombs/retrocombs.github.io/_posts/mega65/2021-08-31-mega65-on-mac-xemu.md

 Let's begin by downloading Xemu using the steps below:

 1. Visit the [Xemu page](https://github.lgb.hu/xemu/).
-On this blueish page, you will find two headings; *The 'future next stable' still unstable ("next" branch) builds* and *MEGA65/VIC-IV emulation enhancements ("merger" branch) builds*.
+On this blueish page, you will find two headings; *Stable ("master" branch) releases* and *The 'future next stable' still unstable ("next" branch) builds*.
-2. Scroll down to the *MEGA65/VIC-IV emulation enhancements ("merger" branch) builds* header.
+2. Scroll down to the *The 'future next stable' still unstable ("next" branch) builds* header.
 3. Click the *‌Mac OS DMG file* option to download the `Xemu-Installer.dmg` file.

     > M1 Mac users will note that the Mac Xemu build, as of this writing, is for Intel processors; however, Rosetta on the M1 will run Xemu and likely run it faster!